Gear For Salmon Fishing: A List Of Everything You Need

 Bobber Stopper(s)

-Bobber stoppers are used with slip bobbers and make it a lot easier to adjust your depth when you are float fishing.
+Bobber stoppers are used with slip bobbers and make it a lot easier to adjust the depth when float fishing.

 Waders and Wading Boots

-Waders and wading boots with gravel guards will help you stay dry and warm while searching for your trophy fish.
+Waders and wading boots with gravel guards help stay dry and warm while searching for your trophy fish.
 Chest waders are preferred over hip waders.

 Wading Jacket

-A wading jacket can help you stay dry and warm in cooler weather while river fishing.
+A wading jacket keeps you dry and warm in cooler weather while river fishing.

 Vest or Packs

-A fly fishing vest or packs will help you keep gear and fly boxes handy while you are wading in rivers and streams.
+A fly fishing vest or pack is what i use to keep gear and fly boxes handy while wading in rivers and streams.

 Net